The Imagineering Story

-The Imagineering Story is a 2019 documentary streaming television miniseries created, directed and executive produced by Leslie Iwerks.
+The Imagineering Story is a documentary miniseries created, directed and executive produced by Leslie Iwerks.
 The series is focused on Walt Disney Imagineering and takes an in-depth look at the history and creation of the Disney theme parks and attractions around the world.
 The series premiered on Disney+ at the launch date of November 12, 2019.

 Production

-Originally announced as a feature documentary in 2013, The Walt Disney Company CEO Bob Iger announced that the film was being revamped as a series of six one-hour episodes for the upcoming Disney+ streaming service.
+Originally announced as a feature documentary in 2013, the Walt Disney Company CEO Bob Iger announced that the film was being revamped as a series of six one-hour episodes for the upcoming Disney+ streaming service.
 In April 2019, the series was formally announced.
-In August 2019, it was announced that Angela Bassett will be narrating the series.
+In August 2019, it was announced that Angela Bassett would be narrating the series.